 - Settles claims fast.
 While the classic freight liability process takes several months to settle, DHL Global Forwarding aims for the settlement of your claim within 30 days.

-As you may have read in our Incoterms Basics Article Incoterms distribute costs, but also the risks inherent to sea transportation.
-While the Carriage and coverage Paid to terms oblige the seller to contract a coverage policy from origin to destination, The Cost, coverage and Freight terms only to oblige them to insure the sea leg – and the others do not stipulate anything at all.
+You have read it in our first article on Incoterms the Incoterms distribute costs, but also the risks inherent to sea transportation.
+While the Carriage and Insurance Paid to (CIP) terms oblige the seller to contract an insurance policy from origin to destination, The Cost, Insurance and Freight (CIF) terms only to oblige them to insure the sea leg – and the others do not stipulate anything at all.

-As a shipper or a consignee, you may want to double-check exactly when the risks are transferred to you (it does not always happen at the same time as the shipping cost).
-Knowing your responsibilities – and that of your business partner – are crucial because the fact that one of the two parties ensures their part of the journey does not always mean that the entire shipment is covered.
+As a shipper or a consignee, you may want to double-check where the risks will be transferred to you (it does not always happen at the same time as the shipping cost) to know what your responsibilities – and that of your business partner – are!
+Just because one of the two parties insures the part of the journey under their responsibility does not always mean that the entire shipment is covered.

-You will generally be able to ensure your goods through your freight forwarder or a separate coverage provider.
+You will generally be able to ensure your goods through your freight forwarder or a separate insurance provider.

-It is possible to book your coverage separately.
-However, it will then be your responsibility to collect all the necessary documentation from all providers that partook in your shipment (forwarder, customs broker, ocean carrier, etc.) prior to submitting your claim yourself.
+It is possible to book your insurance separately, it will however then be your task to collect all the necessary documentation from all providers that partook in your shipment (forwarder, customs broker, ocean carrier...) prior to submitting your claim yourself.

 It depends on how frequently you ship goods.
 If you ship a few cargo shipments per year, you can just book it at the same time as your shipment.

-If you are a regular shipper (with more than 5 shipments a year for instance), you are likely to benefit from yearly coverage, covering all your shipments at a reduced rate.
+If you are a regular shipper (with more than 5 shipments a year for instance), you are likely to benefit from yearly insurance, covering all your shipments at a reduced rate.